Why the LEAH Knox Scholars Program?

 LEAH KNox Goal:

-The overall goal of LEAH Knox is to support students historically underrepresented in STEM fields interested in scientific research careers by providing them with the knowledge, skills, experience and mentorship needed to succeed.
+The overall goal of LEAH Knox is to support students interested in scientific research careers by providing them with the knowledge, skills, experience and mentorship needed to succeed.
 LEAH Knox Scholars offers a comprehensive set of experiences designed to expose students to science, teaching, leadership, and provide them with important personal relationships and career mentors.

 Apply to be a LEAH Knox Youth Leader

 Applications are typically open from January - March annually.
-The application for Summer 2024 will open soon.
+The 2025 application has officially closed, thank you so much to this year’s applicants!